chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sedimentation-1-particle/sedimentation-1-particle.rst

 Parameter File
 ---------------

-We explain every part of this prm file in detail.
+We explain every part of this `prm` file in detail.
 In each section of the parameter file, we describe relevant parameters.
 The omitted parameters are only user preference parameters and do not impact the simulation results.
-For more detail on these parameter we suggest visiting the :doc:`../../../parameters/parameters`.
+For more detail, we suggest visiting the :doc:`../../../parameters/parameters`.

 Simulation and IO Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~